Best Time to Visit Greece & the islands

 Travelling on a budget

-As far as islands and seaside resorts are concerned, prices tend to drop during springtime or the autumn, until early October, although you will find less variety in terms of facilities.
+Concerning islands and seaside resorts, prices tend to drop during springtime or autumn, until early October, although you will find less variety in terms of facilities.

 Several affordable luxury options are also available until June.

 The low season starts in November and ends in March, and although the prices reach their lowest point, the islands are not recommended because of the cold weather and the lack of facilities.